Workshop instructors

 Josef Neumeier

-As a trained carpenter, Josef Neumeier has been working with wood since an early age.
-His passion for the mountains then led him to his adopted home, the Berchtesgadener Land.
-There he studied the profession of violinmaker, which he completed in 2015 with the State Prize.
-His main interest is repairing stringed instruments.
+As a trained carpenter, Josef Neumeier became interested in wood at an early age.
+His passion for the mountains then took him to his adopted home, the Berchtesgaden region.
+There he learnt the profession of violin maker, which he completed in 2015 with the State Prize.
+He is particularly interested in repairing stringed instruments.

 Workshops with Josef Neumeier